Data breach registers and policies

 A DBP should set out an agency’s plan for dealing with data breaches from start to finish.
 A clear and precise DBP will enable agencies to:

-- prepare for, contain, assess, respond to and report on data breaches at the appropriate level and in a timely fashion
+- prepare for, identify, contain, assess, respond to and report on data breaches at the appropriate level and in a timely fashion

 - identify who in the agency is responsible for taking what action in response to a data breach